olitrussle/trussle.github.io/_posts/2016-10-18-hwgh-jonny-a.markdown

 The rest, as they say, is history.
 I made a bunch of websites for university societies when I should have been studying, and landed my first real software job just after I graduated.
 Not bad, given I had no formal training!

-One of the things I'd always fancied doing was joining a start-up: working in small teams has always been something I'd enjoyed and seen great results out of, so it seemed to make sense that a small company would work for me.
+One of the things I'd always fancied doing was joining a start-up: working in small teams has always been something I'd enjoyed and seen great results out of, so it seemed to make sense that a small company like Trussle would work for me.
 I joined in March 2016 and I've had a great time since!

 ---